dzackgarza/Notes/Talks/HomotopyTalk.md

 $$
 is a graded isomorphism.

-> Note that this is a strictly weaker notion than homotopy
+> Note that this is a strictly weaker notion than homotopy equivalence -- we don't require an explicit inverse.

 # Theorems